tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/dependent_variables.rst

-Dependent variables can be added to the propagation settings by first defining a list of desired dependent variables, which is supplied as input argument to the :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational`, :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.rotational`, or :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.mass` functions.
+Dependent variables can be added to the propagation settings by first defining a list of desired dependent variables, which is supplied as input argument to the :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational`, :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.`, :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.mass` :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.custom_state` or :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.multitype`

 Each dependent variable is created via a dedicated factory function.
-See the example below:
+See the example below for the definition of four separate dependent variables:

 .. code-block:: python